Monaldini, Nicolo

-Large Action Models: End-to-End Retrieval-Enhanced Learning for Generating Function Calls from Instruction Manuals
+Large Action Models: End-to-End Retrieval-Enhanced Learning for Generating Function Calls from Instruction Manuals.

 Documenti full-text disponibili: